NathaliaLeiite/NathaliaLeiite/README.md

 ###

-<p align="left">My name is Nathalia Helen, I'm a computer technician from IF Baiano and currently studying Computer Science at the Federal University of Goiás (UFG).
+<p align="left">My name is Nathalia Helen, i'm a computer technician from IF Baiano and currently studying Computer Science at the Federal University of Goiás (UFG).
 I'm passionate about programming, problem-solving, and front-end development.</p>

 ###